Leodau/LeoBootstrap/README.md

 Initialize a project that follows/has:
 * EPITECH's Coding Style.
-* Criterion Basic Testing Architecture.
+* Criterion Basic Example Architecture.
+* Complete .gitignore file.
+* .editorconfig file for those using Atom.

 ## Usage
 ### Install